 15.2.2 GEE

-FGeneralized estimating equations is usually based on a working independence model whereby ordinary univariate regressions are fitted on a combined dataset as if all observations are uncorrelated, and then an after-the-fit correction for intra-cluster correlation is done using the cluster sandwich covariance estimator or the cluster bootstrap.
+Generalized estimating equations is usually based on a working independence model whereby ordinary univariate regressions are fitted on a combined dataset as if all observations are uncorrelated, and then an after-the-fit correction for intra-cluster correlation is done using the cluster sandwich covariance estimator or the cluster bootstrap.
 GEE is very non-robust to non-random subject dropout; it assumes missing response values are missing completely at random.
 It may also require large sample sizes for \(P\)-values and confidence intervals to be accurate.
 An advantage of GEE is that it extends easily to every type of response variable, including binary, ordinal, polytomous, and time-to-event responses.

 15.2.3 Summary Measures

-G A simple and frequently effective approach is to summarize the serial measures from each subject using one or two measures, then to analyze these measures using traditional statistical methods that capitalize on the summary measures being independent for different subjects.
-This has been called H
+A simple and frequently effective approach is to summarize the serial measures from each subject using one or two measures, then to analyze these measures using traditional statistical methods that capitalize on the summary measures being independent for different subjects.
+This has been called

 An excellent overview may be found in Matthews et al. (1990), Dupont (2008) (Chapter 11), and Senn et al. (2000).